 Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 “Mind if I join you?”
-Eryn eyed the both of us.
+Eryn eyed the two of us.
 Instinctively, I scooted over to give her a place to sit.

-With the way things have developed, the Faulkner domain already had a firm grasp of the economy and livelihood that would represent the kingdom.
+With the way things have developed, the Faulkner domain already had a firm grasp of the economy and livelihood that made it the center of the kingdom.
 In essence, Eryn had taken upon a significant portion of duties expected for a Duke and was trusted to continue with it.